-This Is Us’ Chrissy Metz Reveals The Real Reason She Wants to Lose Weight
+‘This Is Us’ Chrissy Metz Reveals The Real Reason She Wants To Lose Weight

 — People Magazine (@people) March 7, 2017

-On This Is Us, Chrissy Metz plays Kate a woman who has also struggled with losing weight all of her life.
+On This Is Us, Chrissy Metz plays Kate, a woman who has also struggled with losing weight all of her life.
 She is considered the breakout star of the series by many and earned the show one of its three Golden Globe nominations.

 Grab the tissues!
 "No one is ready for what's about to happen" on #ThisIsUs' season finale, says @ChrissyMetz https://t.co/048s28Mqa5 pic.twitter.com/FhZek10K4K